riktar/jkanban/README.md

     gutter          : '15px',                                       // gutter of the board
     widthBoard      : '250px',                                      // width of the board
     boards          : [],                                           // json of boards
-    addItemButton   : false,                                        // add a button to board for easy item creation buttonContent   : '+',                                          // text or html content of the board button click           : function (el) {},                             // callback when any board's item are clicked
+    dragBoards      : true,                                         // the boards are draggable, if false only item can be dragged addItemButton   : false,                                        // add a button to board for easy item creation buttonContent   : '+',                                          // text or html content of the board button click           : function (el) {},                             // callback when any board's item are clicked